ibm-apiconnect/dp-extensions/manifest-extension/README.md

  - Set global or catalog scope for policies being deployed.
    - When catalog level scope, the user is also requried to push the ref zip file using the toolkit to expose the policy to assembly palette for that catalog.
  - Deploy the V5 policy emulation framework for backwards compatibility with V5 artifacts such as user defined policies.
- - Deploy out of the box V5E policies such as invoke 1.5.0 and gatewayscript 1.0.0
+ - Deploy out of the box emulation policies such as invoke 1.5.0 and gatewayscript 1.0.0